 Preparing your funding application

-If you plan to apply for, or have been offered, external funding for a research project or consultancy activity, please submit the Funding Expression of Interest (FEOI) form (signed by your Centre Director or nominee) to research.funding@federation.edu.au as per the timelines below.
+If you are planning to participate in, or have been offered, external funding for a research project or consultancy activity, please submit the Funding Expression of Interest (FEOI) form to research.funding@federation.edu.au, as per the timelines below.
 This is the first step to gaining approval and registering your application/proposal within the university systems.

 For more information including links to forms, policies and procedures, please visit the Research Funding home page.

-All prospective research funding applications/proposals and associated budgets must be approved by your Research Centre.
+All prospective research funding applications/proposals (whether FedUni lead or external lead), and associated budgets must be approved by your Research Centre, prior to submission to the funding body.
 Please discuss your funding application plans with your Centre Director or nominee.

 Please contact the Research Funding Team at research.funding@federation.edu.au if you have any questions.